voldikss/vim-floaterm/README.md

 #### `:FloatermSend [--name=floaterm_name] [cmd]` Send command to a job in floaterm.

-- If `--name=floaterm_name` exists, send to the floaterm instance whose `name` is `floaterm_name`.
-Otherwise use current floaterm.
+- If `--name=floaterm_name` exists, send lines to the floaterm instance whose `name` is `floaterm_name`.
+Otherwise use the current floaterm.
-- If `cmd` exists, it will be sent and selected lines will be ignored.
+- If `cmd` exists, it will be sent to floaterm and selected lines will be ignored.
 - This command can also be used with a range, i.e., `'<,'>:FloatermSend [--name=floaterm_name]` to send selected lines to a floaterm.
   - If `cmd` exists, the selected lines will be ignored.
-  - If use this command with a `!`, i.e., `'<,'>:FloatermSend! [--name=floaterm_name]` the common white spaces in the beginning of lines will be trimmed but the relative indent between lines will still be kept.
+  - If use this command with a `!`, i.e., `'<,'>:FloatermSend! [--name=floaterm_name]` the common white spaces in the beginning of lines will be trimmed while the relative indent between lines will still be kept.
 - Use `<TAB>` to get completion.
 - Examples
   ```vim